 of an automated welding system, but they

 and minimize downtime.

 The contact-tip-to-nozzle relationship for an automated welding system varies according to the application, but it still has an impact on the welding performance and quality you achieve.
 Applications that have complex joints or tooling often require an extended contact-tip-to-nozzle relationship.
 This relationship provides greater access into more complex joints and can help you better accommodate for complex tooling.
 You should be mindful that this relationship also makes your contact tip more prone to spatter accumulation and may reduce the tip life due to it being more exposed to the heat of the arc.
 The application of an anti-spatter compound can offer some protection against such situations, but you will also need to monitor your contact tips regularly for signs of wear.
 Remember, preventive maintenance is better than downtime for resolving problems.
 Change over your contact tips before issues occur.

 Checking your contact tips, retaining heads (or diffusers) and nozzles for good connections can also have a measurable impact on your welding performance.
 Solid connections help ensure reliable electrical conductivity and minimize heat, which in turn provides more consistent weld quality and helps your consumables last longer.
-Look for consumables that are designed to thread together and mate securely, too, as these can further increase their longevity.

 The Impact of Welding Wires on Contact Tip Selection

 The welding wires you use can impact the performance of your contact tips and it can also affect what size you should use.
 Larger drums of wires — 500 to 1,000 pounds — are commonly used for automated welding systems to minimize changeover; however, the wire in these drums tends to have less of a cast and/or helix than wire that feeds off of a smaller spool.
 As a result, the wire often feeds through the contact tip relatively straight, making little or no contact with it.